magento/merchdocs/src/catalog/inventory-options-global.md

     - To display an “In Stock” or “Out of Stock” message on the product page, set **Display Products Availability In Stock on Storefront** to `Yes`.

-    - To enable inventory check on cart item load, set **Enable Inventory Check On Cart Load** to `Yes`.
-With this option disabled, inventory check is skipped.
-Disabling inventory speeds up checkout especially if there are a lot of items in shopping cart.
-But some out of stock scenarios may throw different types of exceptions as pre validation is omitted.
+    - To check inventory when loading a product in the cart, set **Enable Inventory Check On Cart Load** to `Yes`.
+With this option disabled, the inventory check is skipped.
+Disabling this option speeds up checkout, especially if there are many items in shopping cart.
+But some out-of-stock scenarios could throw different types of exceptions if this pre-validation is omitted.

     - To keep consistency between inventory and catalog, set **Synchronize with Catalog** to `Yes`.
 With this option enabled, inventory data will be adjusted according to the catalog changes (such as product removed, product SKU changed, and product type changed).